-International Jazz Day serves as a celebration of jazz music and its contribution to education, peace, unity, dialogue and cooperation.
-Jazz is a form of music that was born in New Orleans in the late 1800s and early 1900s.
-Since then, it has spread around the world, influencing new genres or sub-genres.
+International Jazz Day seeks to celebrate jazz music and its contribution to education, peace, unity, dialogue, and cooperation.
+Jazz is a form of music that originated in African American communities in the late 1800s and early 1900s around New Orleans, Louisiana.
+Since then, it has grown and spread around the world, influencing new genres or sub-genres.
 A few examples include the blues, ragtime, classical, and spiritual.

-International Jazz Day was designated by UNESCO in November of 2011 in an effort to highlight the role that jazz plays in uniting people from all over the world.
+International Jazz Day was established in 2011 by UNESCO to highlight the power of jazz in uniting people from all over the world.
 It is celebrated annually on April 30th.

 International Jazz Day Facts & Quotes

 International Jazz Day Top Events and Things to Do